MudasirSherwani/todo-list-react/README.md

 The todo list is a website similar to the "Awesome Books" website built in the previous module.
 I have created an MVP version of it that allows you to:

-Display a list of books.
+Display a list todo.
-Add a book.
+Add a todo item.
-Remove a selected book.
+Remove a selected todo item.

 # 📗 Table of Contents